alexnarvais/docs/Databases/MariaDB/mariadb_haproxy.md

     the word "Keepalived".
 19. Open a web browser and type the url [http://10.20.20.11:8404/stats](http://10.20.20.11:8404/stats) to access the HAProxy stats web page.
-    If all the MariaDB and HAproxy servers are operating correctly, then frontend and listen tables will be displayed, where each row corresponds to a server and a color green indicates the server is active and up.
-A legend is displayed that'll See the image below:
+    If all the EMQX and HAproxy servers are operating correctly, then frontend, backend and listen tables will be displayed, where each row corresponds to a server and the color green indicates the server is active and up.
+    A legend is displayed that'll the row color scheme, see the image below:
     ![](img/mariadb_haproxy_stats_page.png)
-20. Access AD-01 and bind the virtual IP to the hostname **mdb.research.pemo** using the following steps:
+20. Access AD-01 and bind the virtual IP to the hostname **emq.research.pemo** using the following steps:
     1. Open the **DNS** tools from the **Microsoft Server Manager**, see the image below:
        ![](img/dns_tools_server_manager.png)
     2. Create a new host in the **research.pemo** domain under the **Foward Lookup Zones**, see the image below: